FlamxGames/godot-ai-assistant-hub/README.md

 A Flexible Godot Plugin for AI Assistants
 -----------------------------------------

 Embed AI assistants in Godot to help you code, edit scenes, and more.
+Do you really need super-powerful AI?
+Challenge that idea by creating small LLMs tailored to your game.

 [![YouTube Video](http://i.ytimg.com/vi/lLTO_fFqa6Q/hqdefault.jpg)](https://youtu.be/lLTO_fFqa6Q) 👈 Click to watch the full tutorial